TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 }
 ```

-Using this technique we don't only take the first letters into consideration, now we take the whole name and convert it into numbers.
+We not only consider the first letters with this technique.
+Instead, we take the entire name and convert it into numbers.

 You might be thinking, wouldn't it be just better to save the whole name as a hash code?
-That is true, this would make it unique for each name, but there are other reasons that we have chosen a number:
+That is true.
+This would make it unique for each name, but there are some good reasons to choose a number:

-- We do not save the hash code, the hash code is a calculation to find out which bucket (storage) our value will have to go to.
+- We do not save the hash code.
+The hash code is a calculation to find out which bucket (storage) our value will be placed in.
 Think about it as a locker number for example.

 - We save computation time.
 If we are to find where our hash is stored, it would be much faster and easier for a computer to compare two numbers rather than a string (or objects) to find the bucket where we have to store our elements (you will learn more about buckets shortly).
 Finding a bucket using a number would allow us to use that number as our index.